Here are some questions our users asked:

 Please try changing your Finder preferences to always display file extensions and then do the export again (first check box on the screenshot).
 Setting that checkbox makes a lot of sense anyway.

-Windows: Yes, in 2017. iOS: Probably not, as you have your contacts on your mobile already (via the addressbook export).
+Windows: It’s out!
+Get it here. iOS: Probably not, as you have your contacts on your mobile already (via the addressbook export).
 Android: Also probably not, for the same reason.

 The basic idea behind creating the ContactsSyncer app was that people might need a tool that centralizes all of their contacts that they have spread evenly across a number of social networks (or at networks that provide no convenient way to download the data).
 It achieves that goal by allowing to import the data into the addressbook or MS Outlook.
 It does a decent job at displaying the data nicely, which led many users to believe it could be a replacement to the addressbook or MS Outlook, but it is not.
 Both the addressbook and MS Outlook offer features (like syncing data to your mobile phones via iCloud or MS Exchange or autocompleting email addresses) that would be silly or plain impossible to replicate within ContactsSyncer.
 ContactsSyncer just provides a way to get the data in there, and keep it up to date afterwards.
 So if you want to look up a phone number, use your addressbook or MS Outlook.
 Use ContactsSyncer every couple of weeks to update your data in the addressbook or MS Outlook.